Singularly isostatic and geometrically unstable rigidity of metal-organic frameworks: Results

-ABIXOZ represents Generic Rigidity.
-It is strongly over-constrained with $\nu/N = -1.89$ and contains no zero modes.
-Its phonon dispersion in \panref{fig:ABIXOZ} is smooth and well ordered, and its IPR profile shows predominantly delocalized motion.
-ABIXOZ therefore serves as a reference for genuine topological rigidity in which the constraint count reliably predicts mechanical behavior.
+ABIXOZ represents the \emph{generic rigidity} regime.
+It is strongly over-constrained ($\nu/N_s=-1.89$) and contains no non-translation zero modes at $\Gamma$.
+Consistent with this, its dispersion in \panref{fig:ABIXOZ} is smooth and well ordered, and its IPR profile is predominantly delocalized with a stable dominant-species signature.
+The corresponding local-index distribution is comparatively uniform, consistent with a framework whose constraints are largely independent and whose rigidity is well predicted by global counting.

-IKEBUV01 exemplifies the Singular Isostatic regime.
-Residing at the mechanical critical point ($\nu = 3$), its stability is not generic but enforced by symmetry: it contains twelve zero modes exactly canceled by twelve states of self stress.
-Its phonon dispersion in \panref{fig:IKEBUV01} reveals low frequency asymmetries and nearly flat branches, signatures of marginal rigidity.
-The IPR map shows that many zero modes remain delocalized, but this balance is fragile; small geometric distortions could stabilize the system but the removal of periodic boundary conditions would likely drive the structure into a generically unstable phase.
+IKEBUV01 exemplifies the \emph{singular isostatic} regime.
+At the mechanical critical point ($\nu=3$), its stability is symmetry-enforced rather than generic: it contains twelve nontrivial zero modes at $\Gamma$ that are exactly canceled by twelve states of self stress.
+In \panref{fig:IKEBUV01}, this marginality appears as low-frequency asymmetries and nearly flat branches.
+The IPR map shows that the soft and zero-like motion at $\Gamma$ is overwhelmingly dominated by hydrogen, indicating that the accidental zero-mode subspace is largely confined to linker-associated, peripheral degrees of freedom rather than involving the load-bearing backbone.
+The local rigidity distribution in Fig.~\ref{fig:LocalR} mirrors this separation: hydrogen is concentrated at positive $\nu_i$, while the heavier framework atoms cluster near $\nu_i\approx0$, consistent with a near-isostatic backbone coexisting with locally under-constrained hydrogen-rich environments.
+Despite being mechanically marginal by symmetry, this composition suggests that many of the zero modes are likely mechanically benign internal flexibilities.

-UiO--66 lies within the Geometrically Unstable regime.
-Despite a Maxwell--Calladine index indicating high rigidity ($\nu/N = -1.14$), its spectrum contains 238 zero modes at $\Gamma$.
-These are accidental geometric modes arising from degeneracies within the MOF.
-The phonon dispersion in \panref{fig:UiO66} shows bands that flatten near $\Gamma$, indicating internal degrees of freedom that permit compliant motion within an otherwise over-constrained network.
+UiO-66 lies in the \emph{geometrically unstable} regime.
+Despite being globally over-constrained ($\nu/N_s=-1.14$), it exhibits 238 zero modes at $\Gamma$, indicating accidental geometric modes produced by constraint dependencies.
+In this zero-mode subspace, motion is dominated by hydrogen (about $83\%$ participation), with a substantial carbon component (about $16\%$) and only minor oxygen participation (about $1\%$), indicating that the soft degrees of freedom primarily reside on ligand-associated hydrogen and carbon environments rather than on the metal--oxygen backbone.
+In \panref{fig:UiO66}, these appear as bands that flatten near $\Gamma$, signaling compliant internal degrees of freedom within an otherwise over-constrained network; the associated IPR patterns show strong hydrogen participation at low frequency together with mixed-character modes at higher frequency.
+Figure~\ref{fig:LocalR} provides the structural origin: alongside a near-isostatic carbon--oxygen backbone, UiO-66 contains a strongly over-constrained metal-node population at very negative $\nu_i$, highlighting pronounced heterogeneity in local rigidity.